michael2012z/BitBible/markdown/Etheridge/files/Jas.md

 21. Our father Abraham, was he not by works justified, when he offered Ishok his son on the altar?

-22. Thou seest that his faith was helpfulVide CASTELL'S Hept.
-Lex. in -. unto his works; and by works his faith was perfected,
+22. Thou seest that his faith was helpful

 23. and the scripture was accomplished which said, that Abraham believed in Aloha, and it was reckoned unto him for righteousness, and the friend of Aloha he was called.